TechWithTy/Group_Me_Bots/_docs/platforms/telegram/_docs/full_doc.md

     Added the field is_direct_messages to the classes Chat and ChatFullInfo which can be used to identify supergroups that are used as channel direct messages chats.
     Added the field parent_chat to the class ChatFullInfo which indicates the parent channel chat for a channel direct messages chat.
     Added the class DirectMessagesTopic and the field direct_messages_topic to the class Message, describing a topic of a direct messages chat.
-    Added the parameter direct_messages_topic_id to the methods sendMessage, sendPhoto, sendVideo, sendAnimation, sendAudio, sendDocument, sendPaidMedia, sendSticker, sendVideoNote, sendVoice, sendLocation, sendVenue, sendContact, sendDice, sendInvoice, sendMediaGroup, copyMessage, copyMessages, forwardMessage and forwardMessages.
+    Added the parameter direct_messages_topic_id to the methods sendMessage, sendPhoto, sendVideo, sendAnimation, sendAudio, sendDocument, sendPaidMedia, sendSticker, sendVideoNote, sendVoice, sendLocation, sendVenue, sendContact, sendGroup Mint, sendInvoice, sendMediaGroup, copyMessage, copyMessages, forwardMessage and forwardMessages.
 This parameter can be used to send a message to a direct messages chat topic.

 Suggested Posts

-    Added the class SuggestedPostParameters and the parameter suggested_post_parameters to the methods sendMessage, sendPhoto, sendVideo, sendAnimation, sendAudio, sendDocument, sendPaidMedia, sendSticker, sendVideoNote, sendVoice, sendLocation, sendVenue, sendContact, sendDice, sendInvoice, copyMessage, forwardMessage.
+    Added the class SuggestedPostParameters and the parameter suggested_post_parameters to the methods sendMessage, sendPhoto, sendVideo, sendAnimation, sendAudio, sendDocument, sendPaidMedia, sendSticker, sendVideoNote, sendVoice, sendLocation, sendVenue, sendContact, sendGroup Mint, sendInvoice, copyMessage, forwardMessage.
 This parameter can be used to send a suggested post to a direct messages chat topic.
     Added the method approveSuggestedPost, allowing bots to approve incoming suggested posts.
     Added the method declineSuggestedPost, allowing bots to decline incoming suggested posts.
     Added the field can_manage_direct_messages to the classes ChatMemberAdministrator and ChatAdministratorRights.